AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/config-vars/s-linkurl.md

 # s-linkURL

-The URL of the link, which acts as the name if a linkName does not exist.
+The URL of the link, which acts as the name if a `linkName` does not exist.
 Can be set to any URL string.
 This is the `pev1` parameter in the image request.

-If set with `linkType`, an image request will be sent as a download, custom or exit link.
+If set with `linkType`, an image request will be sent as a download, custom, or exit link.

 **Example**